TranThanhTuan2509/football-player-detection/README.md

 - And here is another example

-- These examples above had stillstill some incorrect detections such as: ball, player....
+- These examples above had still some incorrect detections such as: ball, player....
 Because I trained with only 2 epochs.

 # Requirement
 - Numpy